 - Whom should be contacted if a dispute arises regarding enrolling a homeless child or youth in school or if other assistance is needed?

-- What services are provided by the Homeless Children and Youth Program?
+- What services are provided by the Homeless Education Program?

 The term “homeless child and youth” means: